Online Bachelor of Science in Engineering Degree Programs

 Old Dominion University offers a bachelor of science in computer engineering technology degree completion program.
 This degree is ideal for students who already have an associate degree or its equivalent from a community college or technical institute.
 The program includes courses in computer science as well as electrical engineering technology.
 As a result, students learn how software and hardware work together in a computer.

-The program is made up of 128 credit-hours and students will be required to complete at least 30 credit-hours with Old Dominion University.
-The curriculum includes courses such as digital electronics, advanced technical analysis, electrical circuits, linear electronics, software engineering survey, and advanced microprocessor and microcontrollers.
+The program is made up of 128 credits and students will be required to complete at least 30 credits with Old Dominion University.
+The curriculum includes courses such as computer programming for engineering; fundamentals of computer engineering; fundamental electric circuit laboratory; introduction to discrete structures; digital system design; data structures and algorithms; microcontrollers; introduction to discrete-time signal processing; and operating systems.

 • Expected Time to Completion: 48 months